Gabelbombe/FSTool/README.md

 FSTool
 ======

-PHP 5/6 reimplementation of the fstool
+PHP 5/6 reimplementation of the FS Tool

+ * composer install --dev